 Having a sense of belonging is a basic human need like food, water and shelter.
-It’s also an intrinsic motivator that pushes us to be involved and present in our environment.
-Our individual personalities dictate the degree to which we seek a sense of belonging in the workforce is important for their success, but only 13% say they’re ready to address the trend.
+It’s an intrinsic motivator that pushes people to be involved in their environment—including their work environment.
+According to Deloitte, 79% of organizations agree fostering a sense of belonging in the workforce is important for their success, but only 13% say they’re ready to address the trend.

-So what’s the magic behind making people feel empowered and included in an organization?
+So what’s the magic behind making people feel included in an organization?

-Focus on purpose.
 Bringing people together starts with giving them a common purpose.
 As Simon Sinek is famous for saying, “Start with why.”
 The ‘why’ is the purpose for what we do, think or act.
-Survey your team.
-What are their values?
-How do they align with your company’s values?
-Clearly and frequently communicate your culture’s values.
-Live the values.
-Ensure the work has purpose, meaning and recognition.

 According to Dan Ariely, if you want to motivate people effectively, provide a sense of connection and meaning in their work.
-As someone who looks to motivate others, consider a broad approach by understanding the hidden forces of motivation for each individual, but focus on the importance of creating an environment where employees of all levels, working from anywhere, feel they belong.
+Consider the hidden forces of motivation for each individual, but focus on the importance of creating an environment where employees of all levels, working from anywhere, feel they belong.